jcoreNL/spring-4.3-exam-notes/README.md

 ## Security

 ### What is the delegating filter proxy?
+`DelegatingFilterProxy` is a chain of Spring configured security filters.

 ### What is the security filter chain?
+The instance of the `DelegatingFilterProxy` **must** be called `springSecurityFilterChain`. _(see previous question)_

 ### In the notes several predefined filters were shown.
 What do they do and what order do they occur in?
+- `SecurityContextPersistenceFilter`: Creates and manages the security context
+- `LogoutFilter`: Handles logout requests by clearing the security context and redirecting to logout success url.
+- `UsernamePasswordAuthenticationFilter`: Handles login requests by populating the security context and redirecting to either the target url or failure url depending on the Authentication Managers response.
+- `ExceptionTranslationFilter`: Handles exceptions thrown further on in the chain by translating them to an action.
+- `FilterSecurityInterceptor`: Checks with the access decision manager whether the current resource request is allowed and either throws an appropriate exception or returns the resource based on the response.

 ### Are you able to add and/or replace individual filters?
+Yes, filters can be added to the chain either before or after existing filters.
+They can also be replaced by adding a filter which extends the filter to be replaced.

 ### Is it enough to hide sections of my output (e.g. JSP-Page)?